toolleeo/cli-apps/README.md

 * [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder.
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
-* [eg](https://github.com/srsudar/eg) - Useful examples at the command line
+* [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
-* [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line
+* [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
-* [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal
+* [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.